 Now I’m sure you’ve heard this suggestion a million times but the summer break is the perfect time to pick up some extra shifts at work and make some money free from any guilt that you should be studying.
 If you’re in retail or hospitality now is an especially good time to take advantage of extended trading hours and public holiday pay as the Christmas rush begins.

 Don’t have a summer job or just have some spare time on your hands now that uni is over for the year?
 Volunteer!
 More than just a way to fill up your resume, volunteering gives you the chance to meet new people, get out of the house and spend some time helping others.
-To check out volunteer opportunities in Newcastle and the Hunter check out Hunter Volunteer Centre.
+You can become a volunteer here right at the Uni or you can check out external volunteer opportunities in Newcastle and the Hunter at Hunter Volunteer Centre.

 Take a digital vacation